-The NRL recognises the importance of your privacy and your right to control your Personal Information and is committed to complying with applicable Privacy Laws.
+The NRL recognises the importance of your privacy and your right to control your Personal Information and is committed to complying with applicable privacy laws (including the Privacy Act and GDPR).

 The NRL is always seeking to better understand how Players, Rugby League Administrators, Clubs, States and, most importantly, NRL fans interact, communicate and otherwise share Personal Information in order to continue to develop the game of Rugby League.
-The NRL has invested heavily, in conjunction with the Clubs, States and selected third parties, to establish and administer a best practice preference centre and data storage architecture for processing your Personal Information (Rugby League Exchange).
+The NRL has invested heavily, in conjunction with the Clubs, States and selected third parties, to establish and administer a data storage architecture for processing your Personal Information (Rugby League Exchange).

-We offer you the opportunity, wherever it is lawful and practicable, of not identifying yourself, or of using a pseudonym, when entering transactions, or otherwise dealing with, the NRL in relation to a particular matter.
+We offer you the opportunity, wherever it is lawful and practicable, of not identifying yourself, or of using a pseudonym, when entering transactions, or otherwise dealing with, the NRL in relation to a particular matter by contacting the NRL Privacy Officer (see clause 11).

 3.1 The types of Personal Information the NRL may collect depends on the purposes for which it is collected but may include (without limitation):